Lucktastic Exposed — Can You Make Some Cash with It?

-Of course, the first thing players have to do is download the App on their phone, set up an account and then start to play.
+Of course, the first thing players have to do is download the App on their phone, set up an account, and then start to play.
 Ah – the catch!
 You have to be a US citizen to play.
 More on why shortly.
-Let’s go back to the games itself.
-Players win tokens that can be used to get more scratchies.
-The token value (i.e. winnings) between $1 up to $100.
+Let’s go back to the games.
+Players win tokens that can be used to get more scratches.
+The token value (i.e. winnings) is between $1 to $100.
 What a player wins is divided into what can be used to redeem and what can be used to cash in.
-It appears, cashing in means trading that part of your wallet for coupons.
+It appears, that cashing in means trading that part of your wallet for coupons.
 One article referenced Amazon Gift Cards though it does look like there are other advertisers that provide coupon rewards.

 More at Lucktastic

-Consecutive day play is encouraged with US $5,000 a US $10,000 scratch cards.
+Consecutive day play is encouraged with the US $5,000 a US $10,000 scratch cards.
 To “unlock” the US $5,000 scratch card, players must play five days consecutively.
 Ditto for the US $10,000 scratch card but for ten days.
-Oops, there is also a US $25,000 sweepstakes that has a terms and conditions of play.
+Oops, there is also a US $25,000 sweepstakes that have terms and conditions of play.